 How to Help with Anxiety and Other Mental Health Issues in Apprentices

 It’s no secret that hairdressing can be an intense and challenging industry to work in, which is why considering the mental health of apprentices is crucial.
-This level of stress can often be quite surprising to those new in the industry, so it’s important to look out for those just starting out.
+This level of stress can often be quite surprising to those just starting in the industry, so it’s important to check in on your newbies!

-With 69% of its employees aged under 30, and over 200 of them being apprentices aged over 16, the overall wellbeing of their team is extremely important to members like Laura.
+We spoke to Laura Geary, the chief people officer for Headmasters, for her advice on supporting your apprentices.
+With 69% of its employees aged under 30, and over 200 of them being apprentices, the overall well-being of their team is extremely important to members like Laura.
 “Headmasters take great pride in being equipped to help guide and get our employees the right medical help.
 Together, we can achieve a healthy mentality.”

 For HJ’s Mental Health Awareness Week, we revisit a chat with Laura from Headmasters who shares four small things salons can do to ensure apprentices are looked out for and a ‘healthy mentality’ is maintained.